 I actually think the game has a great premise, and could have been a lot of fun if the person you're dating actually reacted to your antics in a meaningful way.
 Sometimes they angrily cross their arms or screw their face up, but in general they don't seem to care what you get up to.(opens in new tab)

 I didn't go into this with a cynical mind.
 I was well up for some anarchic, Fawlty Towers-esque slapstick.
 But Table Manners is just kinda boring, honestly.
 The hand isn't fun or satisfying to control, and the actual tasks themselves are deeply uninteresting.
 And I didn't laugh once.
 Not even a sharp exhale through the nostrils.
 Nothing.

 The colourful art might lead you to believe that this is a game buzzing with fun and humour, but it's surprisingly dull in execution.
 When physics simulation was a relatively new concept, there was inherent entertainment in knocking objects around and watching them topple over.
 But now that just isn't enough to base an entire game around.
 I'd say the joke wore thin, if there was one.

-If you really want to play Table Manners, it's available on Steam now.
-But you should probably save your money, even with a 20% Valentine's Day discount.
+If you really want to play Table Manners, it's available on Steam now (opens in new tab).
+But you should probably save your money.(opens in new tab)